Professional Indexers Administration Manual

 - DO check the Indexing Form Instructions for special guidelines about certain ingredients, like fresh citrus juice/zest/peel (index the whole fruit, 'lemons', 'oranges', etc.), chocolate (index bittersweet/semisweet as 'dark chocolate'), and common fruits/vegetables (not every variety is indexed). --► more info

-- DON'T put public notes about recipes in the Indexer Notes field; DO put them in EYB Comments, and use Indexer Notes for communicating with EYB staff.
+- DON'T put public notes about recipes in the Indexer Notes field; DO put them in EYB Comments, and only use Indexer Notes for communicating with EYB staff.
 DON'T over-comment in the EYB Comments field.
-DO follow EYB's standard format for substitution comments -- "Can substitute A for B." -- and close all comments with a period. --► more info
+DO follow EYB's standard format for substitution comments -- "Can substitute A for B, and C for D." -- and close all comments with a period. --► more info

 - DO proofread your work carefully!
 And one more for good measure...